2023 Most Popular Community Organization & Advocacy Doctor's Degree Schools in New York

 The following schools top our list of the Most Popular Community Organization & Advocacy Doctor's Degree Colleges.

-Our 2023 rankings named Binghamton University the most popular school in New York for community organization and advocacy students working on their doctor’s degree.
+Our analysis found Binghamton University to be the most popular school for community organization and advocacy students who want to pursue a doctor’s degree in New York.
 Located in the midsize suburb of Vestal, Binghamton University is a public school with a fairly large student population.

 About 71% of the students majoring in community organization at the school are women while 29% are male.